Particular/docs.particular.net/samples/scaleout/distributor/sample.md

 ### Worker.Handlers

 A library for sharing handlers between workers.

-Contains one handler.
+The project contains a single handler.

 snippet: WorkerHandler